LIVVkit/LIVVkit/docs/usage.rst

 Integration analysis
 --------------------

-Upon receiving a Pull Request for a new feature, a model's integration team will typically initiate a more substantial test of the new feature, often on the target production machine(s).
+Upon receiving a pull request for a new feature, a model's integration team will typically initiate a more substantial test of the new feature, often on the target production machine(s).

 First, the integrator would checkout the code base on the production machine, and generate a